 When there is more calcium than can be absorbed in the soil, the excess combines with other elements and creates insoluble compounds.

 This results in a restriction of the availability of elements, such as iron, boron, and phosphorous, that are necessary for plants to thrive.

 Additionally, any of the following elements in excess can inhibit calcium absorption:

 Potassium, calcium and magnesium should co-exist in adequate proportions.
 An excess of any of these nutrients would dissolve others resulting to either calcium or magnesium deficiency and more.

 Calcium, as an acidic element may be compounded with other elements to reduces its acidity before it gets mixed with the soil.
 This process is known as liming.

-The combination of calcium and cal-mag supplements make a good liming material which comes in different forms such as the crystalline calcium carbonates, also known as the calcitic limestone.
+The combination of cal-mag and calcium supplements for plants make a good liming material which comes in different forms such as the crystalline calcium carbonates, also known as the calcitic limestone.

 On the other hand, crystalline calcium-magnesium is commonly known as dolomite lime.

 When soil is very acidic, with a pH level of 7 or below, cations (combinations of positive ions) of aluminum and iron have greater solubility.